sezindgn/QBIO305_Barley_Project_Group3/README.md

 Barley Project(QBIO305 Population and Quantitative Genetics)- Group 3 : Paula Esther Winnitzki,Sara Kreci,Sezin Dogan,Yannis

-Templates of the R scripts were imported from the exercises slot during the course
+Templates of the R scripts were imported from the course exercises